odanoburu/FreeLing-User-Manual/installation-windows.md

    %FLINSTALL%\freeling\bin\analyze.bat -f en.cfg < myfile.txt
 ```

-"analyze.bat" behaves just the Linux "analyze" script.
+`analyze.bat` behaves just the Linux `analyze` script.
 Check FreeLing manual (https://talp-upc.gitbooks.io/freeling-user-manual/), section "Using the analyze script", to find out the parameters it accepts.

 Note that the input text in `myfile.txt` must be UTF8 encoded.
 You can also provide input from the terminal and end it with ctl-Z.
 Take into account windows command prompt is not UTF8, so you will find problems if you use non-ascii characters.